Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Properties of and

 The same basic argument can be used to prove the simpler (though, in our case, less useful) formula for some $r(x^2)\in R[x]$ of degree at most $2m$.

-As (\ref{eq:spec_form}) suggests, a $\Phi$ input that is divisible by high powers of $x^2-4$ lends itself to a clean output formula.
-Theorem \ref{thm:spec_form} provides such a specialized formula written with respect to the basis $b_0(x^2),b_1(x^2),b_2(x^2)...$.
-It is possible to prove Theorem \ref{thm:spec_form} from (\ref{eq:spec_form}), but the proof (at least the one the author found) is far messier and requires many combinatorial identities.
-The approach taken here only requires one additional identity, namely the next lemma.
+As (\ref{eq:spec_form}) suggests, a $\Phi$ input that is divisible by high powers of $x^2-4$ or $y^2-4$ lends itself to a clean output formula.
+Theorem \ref{thm:spec_form} below provides such a specialized formula written with respect to the basis $b_0(x^2),b_1(x^2),b_2(x^2),\dots$.
+It is possible to prove Theorem \ref{thm:spec_form} directly from (\ref{eq:spec_form}), but the proof (at least the one the author found) is far messier and requires many combinatorial identities.
+The approach taken here only requires the one additional identity in the next lemma.

 \begin{notation}Let $n$ be an integer.
 For a fixed integral domain $R$ let \end{notation}